KKotlicki/Cibot/README.md

 ```

-[Major Rewrite] - Changes in dependencies or in code of several different scripts
+[Major Rewrites] - Changes in dependencies or in code of several different scripts
-[Rewrite] - Changes in singular script
+[Rewrites] - Changes in singular script
-[Major Feature] - Entirely new feature requiring a new large script and possibly new cog
+[Major Features] - Entirely new feature requiring a new large script and possibly new cog
-[Feature] - A small new feature
+[Features] - A small new feature
-[Fix] - A small bug fix
+[Fixes] - A small bug fix

 **DO NOT COMMIT CHANGES CONTAINING MAJOR BUGS!**